metrorailings/OwlBlog/content/posts/cowboys-playoff-analysis.md

 #### Quarterback: _Dak Prescott_

 Dak Prescott is not an elite quarterback.
 All of the strengths we associate with top-tier quarterbacks - accuracy, decision-making, composure under pressure, efficiency...none of these are traits that can be associated with Dak.
 Even after Jerry Jones dealt a 1st-rounder for Amari Cooper in an attempt to inject life into their lame passing attack, Prescott still remains pretty awful.
-Pro Football Focus has him billed as one of the worst quarterbacks at throwing the deep ball from Week 10 onward, posting only a 30% accuracy rate on deep passes thrown.
+Analytical outfits have him billed as one of the worst quarterbacks at throwing the deep ball from Week 10 onward, posting only a 30% accuracy rate on deep passes thrown.

 The first three quarters of Dallas' home game against Philadelphia illustrates exactly why the man is more a liability than an asset in the Cowboys offense.
 Whatever magic the guy possessed in 2016 is lost this year.